-8.4.1.
+8.3.1.
 Descriptive Analysis

-Plasma concentrations and PK parameters will be summarized with descriptive statistics (number, arithmetic mean, SD, coefficient of variation [CV%], geometric mean, geometric CV%, median, minimum, and maximum).
+Plasma concentrations and PK parameters will be summarized with descriptive statistics (number, arithmetic mean, standard deviation, coefficient of variation [CV%], geometric mean, geometric CV%, median, minimum, and maximum).

 Individual and mean plasma concentration-time curves (both linear and log linear) will be included in the final report.
-No formal statistical analysis is planned other than previously mentioned.